MiLQ: Benchmarking IR Models for Bilingual Web Search with Mixed Language Queries: Abstract

 \section{Abstract}

 Despite bilingual speakers frequently using mixed-language queries in web searches, Information Retrieval (IR) research on them remains scarce.
-To address this, we introduce \textbf{MiLQ}, \underline{\textbf{Mi}}xed-\underline{\textbf{L}}anguage \underline{\textbf{Q}}uery test set, the first public benchmark of mixed-language queries, confirmed as realistic and highly preferred.
+To address this, we introduce \textbf{MiLQ}, \underline{\textbf{Mi}}xed-\underline{\textbf{L}}anguage \underline{\textbf{Q}}uery test set, the first public benchmark of mixed-language queries, qualified as realistic and relatively preferred.
 Experiments show that multilingual IR models perform moderately on MiLQ and inconsistently across native, English, and mixed-language queries, also suggesting code-switched training data's potential for robust IR models handling such queries.
-Meanwhile, intentional English mixing in queries proves an effective strategy for bilinguals searching English documents, which our analysis attributes to enhanced token matching compared to native queries.
+Meanwhile, intentional English mixing in queries proves an effective strategy for bilinguals searching English documents, which our analysis attributes to enhanced token matching compared to native queries.\footnote{The code for this work are available at : \href{https://github.com/jonghwi-kim/milq}{https://github.com/jonghwi-kim/milq}}